username-pass/bookmarklets/README.md

 * 3d page

-this will make the page you are currently on have a cool 3d effect. pazza082234 is thinking about an extension and this will be a checkbox on the extension.
+this will make the page you are currently on have a cool 3d effect.
 * DOMII

 A cool game you can play in your browser on top of the website. press space and a spaceship will destroy whatever is Infront of it. press W to move forward, A, and D to turn, and S does nothing :(